static-frame/static-frame/doc/source/articles/hash.rst

 A well-known technique for improving the run-time performance of a software system (in Python or any language) is function memoization.
 Memoization is a type of caching applied to a single function.
 If a function is called multiple times with the same arguments, repeating the calculation can be avoided by storing the results in a mapping (or on disk), keyed by the arguments.
 Upon subsequent calls, if the arguments are found, the stored result is returned.

 This opportunity comes with tradeoffs.
 Memoization reduces time at the cost of space: previously calculated results must be stored either in memory or on disk.
 Additionally, the function memoized must be pure: the output must be determined exclusively by its inputs.
-Finally, there are restrictions on the types of function arguments.
+Finally, not all types of function arguments are suitable.
 With in-memory memoization, where results are stored in a mapping, arguments must be hashable and immutable.
 With disk-based memoization, where results are stored in a file, arguments must be reducible to a unique file name; a message digest derived from a cryptographic hash function is optimal for this purpose.

 Another challenge of memoization is cache invalidation: to avoid excessive cache growth, caches must be dropped.
 The Python standard library provides an in-memory solution with the ``functools.lru_cache()`` decorator.
 This decorator implements memoization with a "least recently used" (LRU) cache invalidation strategy: after reaching a maximum count, caches that have least-recently been used are dropped.